You’re a Naughty Boy, Fawlty

 parry, hit, slap, thrust,

-get them right where it hurts,
+boot them right where it hurts,

 pants down, wallop backsides,

-better yet – take a wooden spoon
+better yet – take a wooden spoon,

-and beat and beat until eggs crack -
+beat and beat and beat until eggs crack -

-he’ll just stand there
+he’ll just whimper there

-in the far corner of the room
+in his far corner of the room

 if history has shown us anything.

-I’ll teach them to look at me
+You'll teach them to look at me

 in that way, Fawlty, such insolence